 Catechisms were (and are) used to train disciples in the faith.
 They are a series of questions and answers.
 Ideally meant to be memorized so one can better articulate and defend the faith.

-I started to reread through the Heidelberg Catechism, and I want to share the very first question and answer.
+I first reread the Heidelberg Catechism, and I want to share the very first question and answer.

 First, a little background, the Heidelberg Catechism, written by Zacharius Ursinus and Caspar Olevianus, was first published in 1563 in German and then in 1566 in Dutch.
 The National (Reformed) Synods of the 16th century adopted the Heidelberg Catechism as one of the Three Forms of Unity, requiring office-bearers to subscribe to it and pastors to explain it to the churches.